arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 ## Goals

-- Install, configure and run Mosquitto (MQTT broker) locally in the Portenta X8
+- Install, configure, and run Mosquitto (MQTT broker) locally in the Portenta X8
-- Install, configure and run Node-RED locally in the Portenta X8
+- Install, configure, and run Node-RED locally in the Portenta X8
-- Install, configure and run InfluxDB locally in the Portenta X8
+- Install, configure, and run InfluxDB locally in the Portenta X8
-- Install, configure and run Grafana locally in the Portenta X8
+- Install, configure, and run Grafana locally in the Portenta X8
 - Send data from an Arduino® MKR WiFi 1010 board to the data logging application running locally in the Portenta X8

-## Required Hardware and Software
+### Required Hardware and Software

 - [Arduino® Portenta X8](https://store.arduino.cc/products/portenta-x8)
 - [Arduino® MKR WiFi 1010](https://store.arduino.cc/products/arduino-mkr-wifi-1010)
 - USB-C® cable (either USB-C® to USB-A or USB-C® to USB-C®)
-- Wi-Fi Access Point (AP) with Internet access
+- Wi-Fi® Access Point (AP) with Internet access
 - ADB or SSH
 - Command-line interface
 - [Arduino IDE 2.0](https://www.arduino.cc/en/software)

 ***If you are new to the Portenta X8 board, check out this [getting started tutorial](/tutorials/portenta-x8/out-of-the-box#controlling-portenta-x8-through-the-terminal) on controlling your board using a terminal or command-line interface.***

-## IoT Architecture 101
+## IoT Architecture Basics

 IoT applications and devices are everywhere nowadays, even where we don't think a device or application is connected to the Internet.
 Rather than a single technology, **IoT is a concept** that refers to the connection of everyday devices, just like your watch, to the Internet and how that Internet connection creates more and different ways to interact with your device and your environment.
 Interactions between humans and devices or applications create **data** (lots) that must be communicated and processed.

 How can we plan, build and deploy IoT solutions?
 To answer that question, we must think about **IoT architecture**.
 Due to the different IoT devices and applications that exist and can exist, there is not just one unique architecture for IoT devices and applications.
 But, we can talk about a base architecture that can be considered as a starting point for every IoT project.
 This base architecture consists of **three essential layers**: **perception** (or devices), **network**, and **application**.
 Let's talk more about these layers:

 - **Perception layer**: this is the sensor's layer, where data comes from.
 In this layer, data is gathered with one or more sensor nodes; actuators, that answer to data collected from sensor nodes, are also in this layer.
 - **Network layer**: this is where sensor node data is recollected and transmitted to back-end services, such as databases.
 - **Application layer**: this layer is what the device or application user sees and interacts with, for example, a dashboard.

 The three-layer IoT architecture can be a starting point for designing and implementing an IoT device or application.
-In this tutorial, we are going to take this base architecture and set up a data logging application, as shown in the image below:
+In this tutorial, we are going to take this base architecture and set up a data-logging application, as shown in the image below:

 ![IoT application high-level architecture.](assets/x8-data-logging-img_01.png)

 In the high-level architecture described in the image above:

 - The perception layer consists of an MKR WiFi 1010 board; this board will gather information from a sensor.
 - The network layer consists of the MQTT broker (Mosquitto), the data forwarder (Node-RED), and the database (InfluxDB).
-- The application layer consists of a dashboard (Grafana) where information from the sensor node is shown.
+- The application layer consists of a dashboard (Grafana), where information from the sensor node is shown.

-***For documentation purposes, we will to explain, step by step, the installation process of each part of the application (Mosquitto, Node-RED, InfluxDB, and Grafana); this process can be done quickly using a unique Compose `YAML` file.***
+***For documentation purposes, we will explain, step by step, the installation process of each part of the application (Mosquitto, Node-RED, InfluxDB, and Grafana); this process can be done quickly using a unique Compose `YAML` file.***

 Let's start by configuring the MQTT broker!

 ## Installing Mosquitto

 Let's start by creating a new directory in our Portenta X8 called `mqtt`; inside this directory, we are going to make a file named `docker-compose.yml`:

 ```
 $ mkdir mqtt